PrincetonUniversity/GPEC/docs/outputs.rst

 xdraw
 =====

-The binary IPEC outputs can be viewed using the commandxdraw filenamewhere filename is one of the .bin files created by IPEC (“.bin” excluded).
+The binary GPEC outputs can be viewed using the commandxdraw filenamewhere filename is one of the .bin files created by GPEC (“.bin” excluded).
 This is a quick way to view results immediately as they are produced.
 The xdraw tool provides a highly interactive environment that takes keystroke inputs to change plot display options, navigate plots, display single or multiple responses at once, do limited post processing (get a gradient, or ratio), and save figures.
 For a full list of the command options, enter the xdraw environment and press “k”.

 IDL NTV Post Processing
 =======================

 The calculation of neoclassical toroidal viscosity (NTV) requires knowledge of many plasma properties.
-These the 3D magnetic field within the plasma \delta B given by IPEC, as well as external variables such as pressure profiles, velocity profiles, and more that are not included in IPEC itself.
+These the 3D magnetic field within the plasma \delta B given by GPEC, as well as external variables such as pressure profiles, velocity profiles, and more that are not included in GPEC itself.
 To calculate an estimate of the NTV torque it is necessary to specify additional profile information with either measured data or analytical formulae.
-Either way, it should be emphasized that the calculation is a post-processing of IPEC data that is not self consistent with the IPEC solution.
+Either way, it should be emphasized that the calculation is a post-processing of GPEC data that is not self consistent with the GPEC solution.
 This is a reasonable estimate as long as the torque is not great enough to significantly effect the equilibrium.

 A review of the NTV calculation and definitions of the involved variables can be found in Ref.
 [Park, 2009].
 For the detailed mathematics, although important, are not the subject of this manual.
 The important highlights for the user to keep in mind are the following: